RobinBoers/nindo-phx/README.md

 - Add way to follow people (and include in home feed)
 - Favicons feeds
 - Post posts via web client
+- Way faster RSS parsing (maybe something built in another lang and wrapped for use in erlang/elixir)
+- RSS optimizing

 ## Questions